chatwoot/docs/docs/product/channels/api/public-apis.md

 ---
 sidebar_label: "Public APIs"
-title: 'Create Interfaces using public APIs'
+title: "Create Interfaces using public APIs"
 ---

 > note: These APIs are still in alpha, and the implementations might change in the future

-Public APIs available for the API channel will help you build customer-facing interfaces for chatwoot.
+Public APIs available for the API channel will help you build customer-facing interfaces for Chatwoot.
 These APIs are useful for cases similar to the ones described below.

-1. Use a custom chat interface instead of the chatwoot chat widget
+1. Use a custom chat interface instead of the Chatwoot chat widget
 2. Build conversational interfaces into your mobile apps
-3. Add chatwoot to other platforms for which chatwoot doesn't have an official SDK
+3. Add Chatwoot to other platforms for which Chatwoot doesn't have an official SDK

 ## Creating customer objects